-[I]t should be pointed out that the same reasons of policy and justice shift the burden to each of defendants to absolve himself if he can-relieving the wronged person of the duty of apportioning the injury to a particular defendant, apply here where we are concerned with whether plaintiff is required to supply evidence for the apportionment of damages.
-If defendants are independent tort feasors and thus each liable for the damage caused by him alone, and, at least, where the matter of apportionment is incapable of proof, the innocent wronged party should not be deprived of his right to redress.
+[I]t should be pointed out that the same reasons of policy and justice shift the burden to each of defendants to absolve himself if he can relieving the wronged person of the duty of apportioning the injury to a particular defendant, apply here where we are concerned with whether plaintiff is required to supply evidence for the apportionment of damages.
+If defendants are independent tortfeasors and thus each liable for the damage caused by him alone, and, at least, where the matter of apportionment is incapable of proof, the innocent wronged party should not be deprived of his right to redress.
 The wrongdoers should be left to work out between themselves any apportionment.

 Finally, the presumption suggested here might seem odd, but only because it is framed as such-that is, as a presumption.
-Indeed, concerted action, substantial factor, and alternative liability theories can be viewed as presumptions of a but-for nexus that courts are willing to apply in limited settings (situations where these group theories are applicable).
+Indeed, concerted action, substantial factor and alternative liability theories can be viewed as presumptions of a but-for nexus that courts are willing to apply in limited settings (situations where these group theories are applicable).

-&lt;sup>122 Navigazione Libera Triestina Societa Anonima v.
+&lt;sup>79 Navigazione Libera Triestina Societa Anonima v.
 Newtown Creek Towing Co., 98 F.2d 694, 697 (2d Cir.
-1938) (emphasis added) (internal citations omitted); see also RESTATEMENT (SECOND) OF TORTS § 433B(2) cmt. d (Am.
-Law Inst.
-1965) ("The reason for the exceptional rule placing the burden of proof as to apportionment upon the defendant or defendants is the injustice of allowing a proved wrongdoer . . . to escape liability . . . .").
+1938) (emphasis added) (internal citations omitted).
+See also RESTATEMENT (SECOND) OF TORTS § 433B(2) cmt. d ("The reason for the exceptional rule placing the burden of proof as to apportionment upon the defendant or defendants is the injustice of allowing a proved wrongdoer...to escape liability...").

-&lt;sup>123 Summers, 199 P.2d at 5 (emphasis added); see also Wright, supra note 9, at 1300-01 (relying on a fairness rationale and arguing that in apportionment and alternative causes cases "the shift of the burden of proof...to the defendants is warranted as an implementation of interactive justice").
+&lt;sup>80 Summers, 199 P.2d at 5 (emphasis added).
+See also Wright, Liability for Possible Wrongs, supra note 8, at 1300-01 (relying on fairness rationale and arguing that in apportionment and alternative causes cases "the shift of burden of proof to the defendants is warranted as a implementation of interactive justice").